mposolda/keycloakcon-2025/README.md

-- Displayed `birthdate` in the application is unknown. in tab 1 in the admin console, it is needed to create user-profile attribute `birthdate` in the Keycloak admin console, mark it as required for the users and add annotation `inputTye` with type `html5-date` .
+- Displayed `birthdate` in the application is unknown. in tab 1 in the admin console, it is needed to create user-profile attribute `birthdate` in the Keycloak admin console, mark it as required for the users and add annotation `inputType` with type `html5-date` .
 Then after refresh the page  http://localhost:8080 in tab 2, alice is required to fill her birthdate.
 Now birthdate should be shown in the application.
 (Protocol mappers could be also shown during the demo).

 - Alice cannot see events in the application due the 403.
 It is needed to assign her the realm role `user` in the admin console.